Fort George, Ontario: Fort

 Although the fort was modified several times in the early 19th century, the 1937–39 reconstruction configured the layout of the fort to resemble its 1799 configurations.
 However, as a serious archaeological survey was not conducted prior to its reconstruction, several differences exist between the reconstruction and the original 1799 fort; most notably differences with the rampart's placement and a difference in the blockhouses' appearances.
-Additionally, as the bulldozers were used to reshape the fort's earthworks, the fort's interior terrain was significantly flattened, resulting in a flatter topography when compared the original fort.
+Additionally, as the bulldozers were used to reshape the fort's earthworks, the fort's interior terrain was significantly flattened, resulting in a flatter topography when compared to the original fort.

 The gunpowder magazine is the only original building in the fort.
 Reconstructed buildings in the fort include the four blockhouses, a single storey officers' kitchen, a single-storey rectangular officers' quarters built in a Colonial Revival-style, and a rectangular guardhouse with a gabled roof clad in cedar shakes.
 All the reconstructed buildings are loose interpretation of the original structures, with the designs based on the architect's interpretation of a frontier fort.
 As a result, the historical designation is confined to the footprint of the buildings.
 The fort's artificer's and blacksmith shop, was also constructed during the 1930s reconstruction of the fort, although the building itself is not based on any historical antecedent.
 The building is used as a modern workshop, although it was designed in the same aesthetic as the other reconstructed buildings.